Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 12 brilliant examples of web design to inspire you in 2024

-We’ve created a handy list of the 13 best examples of web design so you can get inspired and emulate great design practices on your own website to delight your users.
-Let’s begin!
+Truly experienced website builders ensure user needs are front and center when designing sites.
+We’ve created a handy list of the 12 best website design examples so you can get inspired and emulate great design practices on your own website.

-Hotjar’s Observe and Ask products give you direct insight into user behavior to guide your design decisions
+Use Hotjar’s tools to get direct insight into user behavior to guide your website design decisions.

 The best website homepage designs